jennybc/2014-01-27-miami/lessons/r/intermediate/index.md

 [http://tiny.cc/rmiami](http://tiny.cc/rmiami) points to this page

+[http://tiny.cc/rmiami-github](http://tiny.cc/rmiami-github) points to the Github repository the instructors will use during the bootcamp

 [http://tiny.cc/gapminder](http://tiny.cc/gapminder) points to the Gapminder data we'll use

 We will write R code together "live" in the sessions, but below I link to written content on most topics, for your future reference.